 To the left, you’ll view the road along Quissett Harbor and the Marina.

-And, there appears to be miles and miles of ocean straight ahead in Buzzards Bay.
+And, there appear to be miles and miles of ocean straight ahead in Buzzards Bay.

-Depending on your timing, this might be a good spot to enjoy a picnic lunch or late morning snack.
+Depending on your timing, this might be a delightful spot to enjoy a picnic lunch or late morning snack.

 The Return Trail

 Once you’ve fully appreciated the panoramic scene, you’re ready for the return trip.

 You can return exactly the same way you arrived.